DakotaJackson/CS383/README.md

 - Feel free to edit this with your own notes/info.
 Could help for communication

+## Building
+### To build with MSYS/MinGw
+make test
+### To build with Qt5.9.2/MinGw
+- Get the installer at https://download.qt.io/official_releases/online_installers/
+- Ensure MinGw is selected durring the install (other compilers are optional)
+- From the cmd console add the appropriate directory for the compiler.

+path=%path%;C:\Qt\Tools\mingw530_32\bin;

+- Compile

+mingw32-make test

 ## Some notes from dj (don't think we can put our names?)

 - Milestone 1 (60%) due Wednesday, October 25th